badlogic/mariozechner.at/src/posts/2025-01-02-prompts-are-code/index.md

 1. Open the changeset in Fork (my git client) and scan through all changed files
 2. Plan the porting order based on the dependency graph: interfaces and enums first (they're usually independent), then try to port dependencies before the classes that use them, hoping to maintain some compilability
-3. Pick a type to port in Java, open a side-by-side diffs, check if the type already exists in the target runtime or needs creation from scratch
+3. Pick a type to port in Java, open a side-by-side diff, check if the type already exists in the target runtime or needs creation from scratch
 4. Port changes line-by-line, method-by-method to the target language
 5. Watch the illusion of order crumble: the dependency graph is cyclic, so there's no perfect porting order that keeps everything compiling (note to self: it would be nice if we had an acyclic type dependency graph)
 6. Can't test individual pieces because a skeletal animation system needs all its parts working in concert